01 of 04

 Near the end of the queue, small groups of riders enter an enclosed briefing area.
 The lights dim, and one of the walls begins displaying animated, Grid-inspired media.
 Suddenly the animation stops and fades away.
 The opaque wall turns transparent and provides a stunning view overlooking the loading station.
 The dramatic reveal brings guests one step closer to entering the Grid.

 Riders make their way to one side or the other of the double loading station.
-The scooter-style seats and restraint system are not immediately intuitive (at least to me).
-On my first attempt, I mounted the cycle, grabbed the handlebars, and placed my legs straight down thinking there must be footrests.
-I got my feet caught in the... restraints, and a ride operator had to help free me.
+The scooter-style seats and restraint system are not immediately intuitive (at least to us).
+On our first attempt, we mounted the cycle, grabbed the handlebars, and placed our legs straight down thinking there must be footrests.
+We got our feet caught in the restraints, and a... ride operator had to help free us.
 How embarrassing!

 Instead, passengers are supposed to bend their legs, place their shins in stirrups, and hunch forward like bicycle racers.
 Considering the adrenaline-rush ride that is about to unfold, the aerodynamic body position makes sense.
 Pulling on the handlebars brings a restraint down onto riders' backs.
 Glowing rings embedded in the restraints look like Tron's identity discs and complete guests' transformation into Programs.Continue to 3 of 4 below.